Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

 Think about what the composer’s purpose is, how these techniques and examples achieve this purpose, and most importantly, how readers or viewers respond to the text.

-Macbeth highlights the destructive impact of guilt and ambition through Lady Macbeth’s use of a rhyming couplet “’tis safer to be that which we destroy/than by destruction dwell in doubtful joy,”.
-This is further interrogated through the motif of sleep, as Macbeth says “ “ere we will eat our meal in fear, and sleep… terrible dreams… the torture of the mind to lie”.
+Macbeth highlights the destructive impact of guilt and ambition through Lady Macbeth’s use of a rhyming couplet “’tis safer to be that which we destroy/than by destruction dwell in doubtful joy”.
+This is interrogated through the motif of sleep, as Macbeth says ““ere we will eat our meal in fear, and sleep… terrible dreams… the torture of the mind to lie”.

-Our analysis should expand on how the examples and techniques support the thesis.
-This will look more like this:
+Our analysis should expand on how the examples and techniques support the thesis, which looks more like this:

 We’ve walked you through a step-by-step guide to analysing English texts, including understanding the plot, identifying themes, and choosing examples and techniques.
 Apply these to your English texts and you’ll be acing your analysis in no time!